VanDuc263/AppChat/README.md

-# AppChat
+# AppChat React
-This is the front-end of AppChat Web, built using HTML, SCSS, JavaScript, and ReactJS.

 🚀 Demo (Vercel):
 https://app-chat-lake.vercel.app

+This is the front-end of AppChat Web, built using HTML, SCSS, JavaScript, and ReactJS.